nss-day-cohort-28/book-3-welcome-to-nashville-crushit/OURREADME.md

-WELCOME TO THE BEST WEB APP EVER!
+WELCOME TO THE BEST WEB APP EVER v1.0!

+Setting up your app shell:
+1. In the terminal, go to the lib folder (/lib) and run "npm install"
-Upon cloning, you will need to create your own API folder (/api) and run an npm install within the lib (/lib) folder.
-VOILA!
-YOU'RE CRUSHING IT.
+2. Create your own API folder (/api)

-To run this application you must create a api/database.json file and structure it as so:
+3. Create api/database.json file with the following:
 {
   "my_itinerary": [
     {